 Performance Evaluation and Compensation

-Reform Towards Job-specific Personnel Management and Job (Responsibility)-Based Compensation
+Reform Towards Position-based HR Management and Job (Responsibility)-Based Compensation

-Fujitsu and the group companies in Japan are engaged in reforming their human resource systems as they work towards job-specific personnel management.
-In April 2020, we introduced job descriptions for executive positions that clearly outlined their jobs.
-This is now being extended to ordinary employees, starting in April 2022.
+Fujitsu and the group companies in Japan are engaged in reforming their human resource systems as they work towards Position-based HR Management.
+In April 2020, we introduced job descriptions for manager positions that clearly outlined their jobs.
+This is now being extended to non-managers, starting in April 2022.
 This new system uses a globally unified standard to rate the magnitude and importance of the job, not the person, and the compensation reflects this rating.
-The goal is to encourage every one of our highly motivated, diverse and talented employees to rise to the challenge of value creation and to spur their growth as we address the constantly changing issues faced by our customers and by the wider community.
+In April 2023, we lifted our average monthly wage in Japan by approximately 10%.
+To attract and retain diverse and talented employees, we are also reviewing our compensation levels to ensure they are competitive in terms of global corporate benchmarks.
+The goal of these measures is to encourage every one of our employees to be highly motivated as they rise to the challenge of value creation and to spur their growth as we address the constantly changing issues faced by our customers and by the wider community.
 In line with this, we are significantly extending our posting structure so that employees can gain entry into their desired jobs and positions based on their own career goals, rather than being promoted or transferred at the recommendation of their superiors.
 At the same time, we are also recruiting suitable candidates from outside the company, not just from within our own ranks, and adopting career promotions based on an approach of matching the right talent with the right job.

 As well as having a quantitative perspective, such as sales numbers or the magnitude and importance of the job (responsibility), these jobs are also rated based on perspectives such as the reporting line, difficulty, impact, level of specialization and diversity.
 This is referred to as the “FUJITSU Level”, and in this structure, the monthly salary is determined by the FUJITSU Level.